Integrity: One of Our Values

 Diego is responsible for logging specific measurements.
 One measurement takes quite a bit of time to complete, but it rarely varies.
 When his friend says, "Come on, just put down the usual number so we can go to lunch," Diego refuses and takes time to take and record the exact measurement.

-Alexis realized one of her team’s IT systems doesn’t effectively meet data privacy legal requirements.
-When she brings it up with the person responsible, he says, “I’ll fix it, but let’s not tell Luis [their Compliance Specialist].
-I’m sure he will make us do a lot of extra work and reporting on this.”
-Alexis replies, “It's important that we do this right.
+Alexis discovers her team’s IT systems doesn’t effectively meet data privacy laws.
+When she raises her concern with the system administrator, he says, "I'll fix it, but let's not tell our compliance specialist — he'll just make us do a lot of extra work and reporting."
+Alexis is nervous but knows the right thing to do.
+She replies, “It's important that we do this right.
 If you’re not going to involve Luis, then I will.”

 Theresa is talking to a potential new customer who values precise delivery times.
 Theresa is honest about our delivery track record and what they can expect.
 The customer initially chooses to explore other options but comes back to Theresa because they appreciated her honesty.